 I have dabbled from time to time with transparent quilts – using fairly strong colour to show a pattern through nylon or silk organza.
 Take these two untitled pieces, for example: each is about 1.25m h x 90 com w.
-Because they haven’t ‘led’ anywhere I have only ever named these works ‘Transparent 1’ and ‘Transparent 2’ 🙂 Each was built up of blocks/modules machine sewn together, and that process certainly contributed to the less than even drape of each piece, so that was one problem.
-If I were making these works now I would keep the front and back fabrics whole, fuse shapes onto the back and then lay the front piece over, sandwich, baste and quilt.
-These pieces both date from 2003, and back then I had no idea of the bonding materials that are widely available now.
+Because they haven’t ‘led’ anywhere I have only ever named these works ‘Transparent 1’ and ‘Transparent 2’ 🙂 Each was built up of blocks/modules machine sewn together, and that process certainly contributed to the uneven drape of each piece, so that was one thing that bothered me.
+I was heavily influenced by Chungie Lee’s Pojagi workshop at FibresWest workshop in 2006.
+But if I were making these works today (this is a 2026 update) I would keep the front and back fabrics whole, fuse shapes onto the back and then lay the front piece over, sandwich, baste and quilt.
+These pieces both date from that time, and back then I had no idea of the bonding materials that are widely available now.

-But the further problem, which has prevented me ever feeling happy enough to exhibit these pieces is that really, apart from running a nylon line from each corner to some higher point, there isn’t a way to hang them with any kind of rigid support enclosed in a sleeve on the back side that doesn’t show from the back to the front.
-Does this matter these days? … probably not if it is part of the integrity of the piece to drape like a dustsheet or a large curtain, which certainly wasn’t the intention in any of these pieces.
+But the other thing that bothered and prevented me ever feeling happy enough to exhibit these pieces is that really, there isn’t a way to hang them with any kind of rigid support enclosed in a sleeve on the back side that doesn’t show from the back to the front.
+Does this matter these days? … probably not if the intention is to drape like a dustsheet or a large curtain, but that wasn’t my intention at the time I made these pieces.
 A clear acrylic rod do I hear you suggest?
-A friend displayed a lovely work on one, and after a month under gallery lights it had visibly sagged.
-I don’t think it’s necessarily a long term answer.
+A friend displayed a lovely work on one, and after a month under gallery lights it had visibly sagged, so I don’t think it’s necessarily a long term option.

-After a trip to Egypt in 2007, I wanted to use sheer fabrics again to explore the ancient origins of history that influence the country as it is today.
-The effects of layered sheers with free machining were pleasing to me, but I still wasn’t happy with the hanging system of a fine dowel rod in a narrow sleeve approximating to the width of the binding on the sides and lower edge.
+After a trip to Egypt in 2007, I wanted to use sheer fabrics again to explore the ancient origins of historythat influence the country as it is today.
+The effects of layered sheers with free machining were pleasing, but I still wasn’t happy with the hanging system of a fine dowel rod in a narrow sleeve approximating to the width of the binding on the sides and lower edge.
 It shows through the fabric – distracting, imho.

 So, these difficulties have in effect put me off – am I being too fainthearted?
+In 2026 it’s still an issue for me.
 I know I could get some of these effects by careful stencilling, perhaps – but I just want to use the fabric.
-I have recently been looking back over some of my very early work, and seeing these images has brought this frustration to the top again!
+A recent discussion with fellow stitchers I zoom chat with each fornight has led me to rethink these works, and others I’ve seen, I’ve been considering the whole issue of hanging arrangements for textile artists – including embroiderers, and art quilt makers like myself.
 Any reader with bright ideas or valuable experience to share – I’d love to hear from you!

 You’ve nailed it, Alison.
 Sheers are so tempting an idea, but I have yet to see a solution when it comes to hanging that doesn’t diminish the aesthetics.